Periodontal Care

 Will I need to see a periodontist?

 A periodontist is a specialist in health concerns relating to the gums.
-For early stages of gum disease, treatments available from Dr. Pollack and his dental hygienists, Kim and Deborah, are often effective for improving the condition.
+For early stages of gum disease, treatments available from Dr. Yash and his dental hygienists, Kim and Deborah, are often effective for improving the condition.
 Patients who have more severe levels of gum disease may require other types of treatment to successfully address the problem.
 In these cases, our practice can refer individuals to a qualified periodontist for care.
-Once you come in for your oral check-up, Dr. Pollack will thoroughly examine your gums and evaluate any symptoms you may be experiencing to determine the level of gum disease present.
+Once you come in for your oral check-up, Dr. Yash will thoroughly examine your gums and evaluate any symptoms you may be experiencing to determine the level of gum disease present.
 In many cases, gum disease can be treated here at our office without the need to refer out to another practice.

 How much does gum disease treatment cost?